 Penalty: a fine of $2 000.

+[Regulation 91 amended: Gazette 27 Jun 2019 p.
+2419-20.]

 Subdivision 4 — Pounds

 92. Responsibilities of pound operator if no NLIS device applied to animal

-(1) The operator of a pound may, before an animal is moved there, apply, or cause to be applied, to the animal an NLIS post breeder device.
+(1) The operator of a pound may, before an animal is moved to the pound, apply, or cause to be applied, to the animal an NLIS post breeder device.

 (2) Unless an inspector in a particular case approves otherwise, if an animal to which an NLIS device is not applied is moved to a pound, the pound operator must, within the period specified in subregulation (3), apply, or cause to be applied, to the animal an NLIS post breeder device.